Home > Recipes > Healthy Oatmeal Bars Recipe, No Refined Sugar, Gluten-Free

 Mix All Ingredients And Bake

-• In a medium bowl mix all ingredients and spread on a baking sheet covered with parchment paper.
+• Spread on a baking sheet covered with parchment paper.
 I'm using a 3 Quart glass oblong baking dish.

-• Press down with a spatula to keep everything compact and compressed.
+• Press down with a spatula (or use another heavy sheet) to keep everything compact and compressed.

 • Allow to cool completely, then cut into bars.
 For a cleaner cut chill the pan in the fridge before slicing.